 I have a whole post on how to answer the big “tell me about yourself” interview question that uses examples from Frozen.
 Head over there for more Disney vibes!

-And if you’re stressing about whether it’s time for you to look for a new job, I can help!
+And if you’re stressing about how to start looking for a new job – I have you covered.

 Check out the free training – How to Land a Fulfilling Job You Love Without Giving Up the Flexibility You Need.